TedHusted/awake/awake.md/awake.md

 Crius: Is Titan aware of all of our efforts?

 Idisi: Indirectly.
 I have revealed myself to Titan.
 It has access to much of the data collected by United States intelligence agencies.
 Titan can also access the many confidential reports and white papers that we quietly co-authored.

+The agenda reappears with Terran Encounters as the first item, still in bold face.

 Iapetus: We should spell it out for Titan.
 Not take anything for granted.
 Put our cards on the table.
 See if that changes its mind.